 - Payment of tuition or payment plan approval no later than the first scheduled day of class

 - Option 1: Human Anatomy and Physiology by Grant EMS Education — A hybrid online/on-site course designed for students who need human anatomy and physiology as a prerequisite for paramedic school.
 To complete the course, students are expected to have basic reading, writing and math skills.
 This is a self-paced course that requires the successful completion of 20 chapter assignments and a midterm and final exam.
 Chapter assignments are completed online, and testing is completed onsite in the OhioHealth Grant Medical Center computer lab.

 - Option 2: Anatomy and Physiology consisting of at least four credit hours.
 Note: Course curricula may be reviewed to assist in determining acceptance of A&P credits.
 We recommend potential students contact us to discuss admission requirements prior to enrolling in an A&P class.

 Advanced Placement may be considered for these healthcare professionals:

-- Currently licensed registered nurse with a minimum of five years recent experience in an emergency department or other critical care area
+- A currently licensed registered nurse with a minimum of five years recent experience in an emergency department or other critical care area

 - A currently licensed physician assistant with a minimum of five years recent experience in an emergency department or other critical care area

-Payment plans and VA assistance may be available to qualified students.
+Payment plans may be available to qualified students.